Skip to Content

 Residents will each have experience preparing an adverse drug reaction (ADR) monthly report, documenting and submitting relevant ADRs to the Food and Drug Administration’s MedWatch program and communicating findings.

-Residents will participate in pharmacy leadership, work on relevant assignments/projects, attend committee meetings with pharmacy representatives, lead pharmacy events (pharmacy week, medication reconciliation week, and residency recruitment), and complete a Medication Use Evaluation (MUE).
-Additionally, the resident will complete P&T minutes.
+Residents will work alongside clinical pharmacy leadership, work on relevant assignments/projects, attend committee meetings with pharmacy representatives, lead pharmacy events (pharmacy week, medication reconciliation week, and residency recruitment), and complete a Medication Use Evaluation (MUE).
+Additionally, the resident will complete P&T minutes and Clinical Pharmacy Practitioner Council meeting minutes.

 Longitudinal Rotations